 Introducing Pensacola & Pensacola Beach

-The Deep South meets Florida in Pensacola – quite literally.
-The Alabama border is just a few miles down the road, and the city has the small-town friendliness and sleepy pace of its Southern neighbor.
-But Pensacola (or P'Cola, as locals say), keeps it colorful with lively beaches, a sultry, Spanish-style downtown and a thrumming military culture: southwest of the city, the Pensacola Naval Air Station has been an intrinsic part of Pensacola's identity since WWII.
+The Deep South meets Florida in Pensacola.
+The Alabama border is just a few miles down the road and the city has the small-town friendliness and sleepy pace of its Southern neighbor.
+Pensacola keeps things colorful with lively beaches, a sultry, Spanish-style downtown and a thrumming military culture: southwest of the city, the Pensacola Naval Air Station has been an intrinsic part of Pensacola's identity since WWII.

-Visitors to Pensacola come for the all-American blue collar vacation experience: snow-white beaches, jam-packed seafood restaurants, and bars where beer flows like water.
-During March and April, things reach fever pitch when hoards of students descend for the week-long bacchanalia known as 'Spring Break.'
+Visitors to Pensacola come for the all-American blue-collar vacation experience: white-sand beaches, bountiful seafood and happening bars where beer flows like water.
+During March and April, things reach fever pitch when droves of students descend for the week-long bacchanalia of spring break.
 Beware.

-Visitors less inclined toward tequila shots and wet T-shirt contests will appreciate the city's cultured, historical side.
-Since Pensacola's permanent settlement was established in 1698, flags belonging to Spain, France, Britain, the Confederacy and the US have flown over the city, often more than once, hence the city's nickname, 'City of Five Flags.'
-Traces of the past are visible today in the city's architecture and numerous historical sites and museums.
+Others will appreciate the city's cultured, historical side.
+Since Pensacola's permanent settlement in 1698, flags belonging to Spain, France, Britain, the Confederacy and the US have flown over the city, earning it the moniker, 'City of Five Flags'.
+Traces of the past are evident in Pensacola's architecture, historical sites and museums.